goodmodule/goodmodule/README.md

 # goodmodule
+Be a better web developer.
 JavaScript tips for everybody.
 (One new tip every day)

 ## Be a better web developer and follow
 - [www.goodmodule.com](http://www.goodmodule.com)